310mc/https-310mc.github.io-tl/source/_posts/submarine/ruthless_battlefield.md

 {% endbubble %}

 {% bubble Chiaki %}
 No, you’re mistaken!
 Mutual understanding is all you need for your friendship to blossom with someone, even if they’re a god!
-And there’s no reason why I can’t save you since we’re friends!
+And since we’re friends, there’s no reason why I can’t save you!
 {% endbubble %}

 {% bubble Keito %}
-Hmph.
-That is simply how *you* feel.
+Hmph, that is simply how *you* feel.
 It’s because you always take action based on your own feelings that it’s impossible for me to trust you so-called “heroes of justice”.

 You all judge others based on emotions alone—Who do you think you are?
 A god?[^1]
 {% endbubble %}

 {% bubble Kuro %}
-Yo, chill… Drop the manga refs for a sec, we need a rundown of what’s goin’ on here.
+Yo, chill… Drop the manga refs for a sec, we need a rundown of what’s goin’ on.

 It’s frustratin’ that we’re getting caught up in this mess without even knowin’ why.